 Seek medical care if you are severely ill or at high-risk for flu-related complications.

 Contact an Australian embassy if you require assistance locating medical care.

 Closely monitor your health for seven days.
-If you have any flu-like symptoms during that time, follow our treatment recommendations.
+If you have any flu-like symptoms during that time, contact your GP if you are concerned.
 If you are at high-risk for flu-related complications seek medical attention quickly.
 Seek medical attention if symptoms become severe.